 To be eligible for a Residential Clean Energy Rebate:

-- Application must be submitted to the MEA within 12 months of installation (see Section 4B of the Terms and Conditions)
+- Application must be submitted to the MEA within 12 months of installation.

 - The installation property must be a residential property and the primary residence of the applicant at the time of application.